 Q: When and where are Commissioners' Court meetings held, and how do I get on the Court's agenda?

-A: Commissioners' Court meetings are the second and fourth Monday at 9am in the County Annex Building.
+A: Commissioners' Court meetings are the second and fourth Monday at 9am in the Auxiliary Courtroom, located at the Midland County Courthouse, 500 North Loraine Street, Midland Texas.
 Meetings are open to the public, and the Court's agenda is posted on this site

 each Friday prior to the next session.
 If you'd like to get on the Commissioners' Court agenda, please contact Jenny Hilton, Court Administrator at 432-688-4310.

 Q: How do I know which County Commissioners' Precinct do I live in?

 A: If you're registered to vote, it's very simple: visit the Voter Registration Database page and follow the instructions.